tvhoang181199/SimpleMaps/README.md

-### Current location may have problem sometimes if we run on simulator.
+### Current location may have some problems if we run on simulator.